 The development of depth research has enabled AI to achieve fruitful results in many aspects.
 However, there is no major breakthrough in the theory that AI follows, and the methods from supervised learning to unsupervised learning are still being explored.
 Therefore, looking for in-depth theoretical explanations is an important issue that must be solved in the development of the studies.
 In addition, deep learning generally requires a large amount of data, but not all applications have the conditions for it.
 Therefore, how to realize traditional knowledge expression and data-driven knowledge learning is an important research direction in the future.
 Furthermore, the neural network model needs to be adapted to transfer the learned knowledge to new conditions and environments in order to acquire the ability to solve many practical problems from a small number of learning samples.
 Finally, the method of machine learning is determined according to the functional relationship between the data and the target, a "deep forest" learning method, with a comparable setting proposed by Zhou and Feng[29], achieved a considerable or even better than deep neural networks.

 In the field of colonoscopy image recognition, experts and scholars have made very useful explorations on the intelligent recognition of colorectal lesions, but most of them are limited to judge colorectal polyps.
 To achieve the integration of doctors and patients with auxiliary examination equipment, it is necessary to further expand the colorectal lesion image data set and the types of diseases involved.
-It must pointed out that the endoscopic manifestations of colorectal diseases are various, the same disease often manifests differences in different periods and different diseases have very little difference in a specific period, and pathological diagnosis is still the gold standard.
+It must be pointed out that the endoscopic manifestations of colorectal diseases are various, the same disease often manifests differences in different periods and different diseases have very little difference in a specific period, and pathological diagnosis is still the gold standard.

 CONCLUSION